xuelinxuan/un_jour_api_comparer_s3/README.md

 ```
 <br>

-3) From project ideation, planning, development, testing, and deployment took me eight (4) working days because as a self-taught BI Developer, this was my second AWS Cloud Data Engineering project that is based on Airflow, EC2, S3, and Snowflake.
+3) From project ideation, planning, development, testing, and deployment took me four (4) working days because as a self-taught BI Developer, this was my second AWS Cloud Data Engineering project that is based on Airflow, EC2, S3, and Snowflake.
    The project could have taken me two or three days if not that I spent a good deal of time fiddling with BigQuery and RedShift.
+   I am thankful to Dr. Opeyemi ‘Yemi’ Olanipekun for inspiring me to carry out this project.
+His passionate way of teaching and guidance is second to none.

 #### Thank you for going through this project with me!